This festival has been postponed until 2021. Organiser's statement.

 A non-commercial music and arts festival with a warm atmosphere set between the Solway Firth and the Lake District mountains in picturesque West Cumbria, as always it features a massive range of musical and cultural adventures.

 Solfest returns over August Bank Holiday weekend from Friday 28th to Sunday 30th August 2020 and offers something for everyone, with music as well as a children's area with workshops to amaze, educate and enthral kids and adults throughout the day.

-Announced so far are Basement Jaxx (DJ set), Razorlight, Maximo Park, Echo and the Bunnymen, Big Country, Peatbog Faeries, Henge, Ferocious Dog, The Baghdaddies, and more.
+Acts include Basement Jaxx (DJ set), Razorlight, Maximo Park, Echo and the Bunnymen, Big Country, Peatbog Faeries, Henge, Ferocious Dog, The Baghdaddies, and more.
 There's more to come.

 For the details as available please see the line-up page.